sumeshi/quilter-csv/README.md

 ```

 #### show
-Outputs the processing results to the standard output.
+Displays the processing results in a table format to standard output.

 examples
 ```